eamena-project/eamena-arches-dev/projects/apaame/README.md

 the workflow is then to:

-1. In EAMENA: collect Information UUIDs with their APAAME ID, store them in a dataframe (`A`)
+1. In EAMENA: collect Information Resources UUIDs with their APAAME ID, store them in a dataframe (`A`)
 2. In ArchDAMS: collect APAAME ID and the external URL, store them in a dataframe (`B`)
 3. join the dataframe `A` and `B` on the APAAME ID
 4. update the EAMENA Postgres DB table with ArcDAMS external links